kiranz/just-api/docs/docs/features.md

 ### Request Body Specification

-When you need to send body for POST, PUT and PATCH requests, you can specify the body to `payload` key.
+When you need to send request body for POST, PUT and PATCH requests, you can specify the body to `payload` key.

 You will need to specify `content-type` header and body `type` as shown below Here's how to send JSON body with a POST request